thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 `try_mark_green` checks each of our queries dependencies.
 When all our dependencies are green, we mark our query green for free.
-If we encounter a red at any point, our query is red:
+If we encounter a red dependency at any point, our query is red:

 ```rs
 fn try_mark_green(&self, key: QueryKey) -> Color {